 • In the first sentence of the abstract, the authors start with a definition which does not appear as general as it could be.
 This goes back behind Seibert et al. (2000) who, after intense discussion, replaced "pollutants" by "trace substances" (which must not necessarily be pollutants) and allowed heat, moisture or trace substances to be released not only at the Earth's surface but also inside the ABL or even from above (e.g., by entrainment).

 Thank you for pointing out these inaccuracies.
-We changed the sentence to
+We simplified the start of the abstract: